evgenyneu/SigmaSwiftStatistics/README.md

 ### Median

-Returns the center value from the array after it is sorted.
+Returns the [median value](http://en.wikipedia.org/wiki/Median) from the array.

 **Note**: